2023 Qatar Grand Prix: Entrants

-Tyre choices
+Tyre choices and safety concerns

 Tyre supplier Pirelli brought the C1, C2 and C3 tyre compounds (designated hard, medium, and soft, respectively) for teams to use at the event.

-Tyre safety concerns and responses

 After the free practice session and qualifying, Pirelli's analysis of the used tyres gave them concern about damage from the track's kerbs.
 The previous running of the event in 2021 was notable for four front-left tyre failures, which led to the retirements of two drivers.
 As a response, the track limits at turns 12 and 13 were altered before the sprint shootout and a ten minute acclimatisation session was added to the schedule on Saturday.
 The FIA stated that should the tyre concerns persist following the sprint, they would introduce a limit on the maximum number of laps that tyres could be run: 20 laps for the first set of tyres, and 22 laps for subsequent sets, including laps from previous sessions.
 This would require each driver to make at least three in-race pit stops for tyres.

 Due to the frequency of safety cars in the sprint, the tyre data available for analysis by Pirelli was insufficient to add to that already undertaken following the previous track sessions.
 Before Sunday's race, the FIA amended the maximum number of laps tyres could be run to 18 laps per each set of tyres, down from 20.
 The mandate to perform three pit-stops was removed, although this remained the consequence of the 18 laps per tyre set rule.
 Laps run behind the safety car would not be counted towards a tyre's life with regards to the 18 lap limit, meaning a safety car intervention during the race could make a two stop strategy permissible.
 The rule marked the first time the FIA has enforced stint lengths in a Formula One race for safety reasons.